Vertigo and Dizziness

 therapy approaches for benign paroxysmal positional vertigo.

 DESIGN--Randomized study.
 SETTING--Outpatient clinic.
+PATIENTS--Consecutive

-or a single treatment based on the hypothesis that the debris is free
+semicircular canal (cupulolithiasis) or a single treatment based on the

-floating in the long arm of the posterior canal (canolithiasis).
+hypothesis that the debris is free floating in the long arm of the

-Patients were reevaluated 1 to 2 weeks after the treatment and again 4 to
+posterior canal (canolithiasis).
+Patients were reevaluated 1 to 2 weeks

-asymptomatic, more than 70% improved as rated by the patient, or no
+outcome was classified as either asymptomatic, more than 70% improved as

-change.
-RESULTS--The treatment designed for cupulolithiasis
+rated by the patient, or no change.
+RESULTS--The treatment designed for

-in improvement of the symptoms in another 20%.
-The treatment designed for canalithiasis resulted in remission of vertigo and
+treatment designed for canalithiasis resulted in remission of vertigo and

 nystagmus in 57% of the patients and in improvement in another 33%.
 There